evrythng/reactor-arianee/README.md

 ## Arianee JSON certificate

-Here is an example of an Ariannee JSON certificate:
+Here is an example of an Arianee JSON certificate:

 ```json
 {